This is another old one, and it went through a LOT of fits and starts before it finally settled into its final iteration.

 And also despite the ruin of the fans’ years of over-complex calculations of Charlie and Bill’s probable ages, based upon the length of time it had been since Gryffindor last won the School Quidditch Cup.
 Winning the Cup, it turns out, had nothing whatsoever to do with the matter.
 The whole issue of the Quidditch Cup was either flotsam, a false lead, or completely irrelevant.

 However; the devil is in the details, and unfortunately the devil soon managed to fly away with any kind of tidy resolution.
 Rowling’s statement was first amended when it was noted that Percy was evidently three years behind Charlie at Hogwarts, not two.
 This could still have been painlessly explained by giving Percy a birthday after September 1 and forcing him to wait an extra year to start at Hogwarts.
-But Percy’s birthday had already been posted on the site as August 22, earlier that year.
+But Percy’s birthday had already been posted on the site as August 22.
 Having done that, Rowling had managed to botch the issue beyond the point of being able to make an easy fix.
 Besides, a September birthday two years before the twins would have had Percy in the year directly ahead of the Twins, rather than two years ahead of them.

 So she simplified the whole thing by stating on her website that Percy is 3 years younger than Charlie and 2 years older than the twins.
+Which should have worked just fine.

 And then she went and unsimplified the matter all over again in her December 2004 posting of a Happy Birthday notice for Charlie, which throws the whole explanation out of whack again.